 One mistake in your interview won’t dramatically damage your chances of being offered a place on your chosen course.
-However, there are certain things that you should try to avoid – things that might damage the rapport you’ve built up or distract your interviewer from all the intelligent things that you are saying.
-This resource highlights three simple ways in which you can go into your interview and present yourself at your best.
+However, there are certain things that you should try to avoid – things that might damage the rapport you’ve built up or distract your interviewer from the things that you are saying.
+This resource highlights three common interview behaviours to try and avoid.

 Most academics will agree that, the further they get into their careers, the more humble they become.
 There are no universally accepted ‘truths’ in the majority of academic fields, and academics are particularly attuned to argumentative caution.
 Some Oxbridge applicants are erroneously taught to be highly forthright and cocksure in their approach to interview questions.
 This will most likely raise the impression of the applicant as incapable of flexible thinking and nuance.
 Instead, show sympathy with multiple ways to approach the question, particularly if it is a broad, ‘critical thinking’ style question, common for many subjects.
 Take heed, however; avoiding absolutism does not mean saying nothing of substance at all.
 It simply requires acknowledging the many possible ways of approaching a question, and evaluating your own approach.